irsa-ashraf/Tennis-Practice/README.md

   - “Which courts are closest to Central Park?”
 - Interact with an AI agent that reasons over **real application data**

-The app is containerized and deployed, making it a realistic production example

 ---

 ## Key Features